 - Use your favorite bottled brand of teriyaki sauce

-- Like it hot?
-Roast the other vegetables, or grill them with the tofu (if drilling), or for a quick and easy way to cook the other veggies, make the bowl with the raw vegetables and microwave for 2 minutes, cooking all the raw vegetables al dente.
+- For a quick and easy way to cook the other veggies, make the bowl with the raw vegetables and microwave for 2 minutes, cooking all the raw vegetables al dente.

 Nutrition